Tejees/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/Exercise1.md

     ![](./images/Ex1-03.png)

-1. Wait for the new workspace to be provisioned, this may take a few minutes.
+1. Wait for the new workspace to be provisioned, This may take a few minutes.

     ![](./images/Ex1-04.png)